 This is, of course, not the attitude Jesus wants from us.
-As his followers an unforgiving attitude is not what we want either.
+As His followers an unforgiving attitude is not what we want either.
 We want to forgive like He forgives, and love others like He loves us.
 Easier said than done, right?
-The good news is with His help and His Holy Spirit working in our hearts He can lead us to see how much He has forgiven us and change our attitudes and re-form our hearts to Forgive as We Have Been Forgiven.
+The good news is with His help and His Holy Spirit working in our hearts He can lead us to see how much He has forgiven us and change our attitudes and re-form our hearts to forgive.
 We pray that He would lead us all to do this as we consider His powerful words in our text.

-If you remember back two weeks ago we looked at the verses that come just before our sermon text (see Matthew 18:15-20.
-A sermon on "Tough Love").
-In these verses Jesus had given His disciples instructions on how to confront someone who had sinned against them in order to bring them back to repentance.
 In Peter's question, which opens our text for today he is essentially asking Jesus, "So, how many times are we supposed to do this?"
 "Lord, how often shall my brother sin against me, and I forgive him?
 Up to seven times?" (v.
 21).
 Now, Peter probably thought he was being more than generous since in those days the Jewish rabbis typically taught that forgiving someone 3-4 times was enough.
-Jesus' answer was probably quite shocking to Peter and the disciples (and to us!), "I do not say to you, up to seven times, but up to seventy times seven" (v.
+Jesus' answer was probably quite shocking to Peter and the disciples (and to us!), ""Not seven times, but I tell you as many as seventy-seven times." (v.
 22).
 This was a figurative way for saying, "Don't even keep track.
 Show unlimited forgiveness."

 In order to make His answer clear to Peter, and to us, Jesus went on to tell a parable about a servant who owed the king "ten thousand talents" (v.
 24).
 Now, sometimes it's hard to know exactly how to convert these New Testament units of money into their modern day worth.
 You can probably find many different estimates as to exactly how much money this servant in the parable owed.
-One commentary I read said that this was a measurement of silver or gold, which in our day would be worth more than \$12 million dollars!
+One commentary I read said that this was a measurement of silver or gold, which in our day would be worth more than \$50 billion dollars!
 The point is that it was A LOT of money.
 It was a debt that this servant simply could not possibly pay.
 This servant was about to lose everything-he, his family and possessions were about to be sold off.
-So he fell down on his knees and begged the king, 'Master, have patience with me, and I will pay you all' (v.
+So he fell down on his knees and begged the king, 'Master, be patient with me, and I will pay you everything!' (v.
 26).
-Amazingly, the next verse of our text tells us, "Then the master of that servant was moved with compassion, released him, and forgave him the debt (v.
+Amazingly, the next verse of our text tells us, "The master of that servant had pity on him, released him, and forgave him the debt" (v.
 27).
-Can you imagine what that would feel like to have a debt of over \$12 million dollars ERASED!?
+Can you imagine what that would feel like to have a debt of over \$50 billion dollars ERASED!?
 Can you imagine the relief you'd feel having that massive debt lifted off your shoulders?
 The joy you'd feel from being miraculously debt-free?